 On The Water

-Dahlonega is located in the foot hills of the Blue Ridge Mountains and one third of the county is in the Chattahoochee National Forest making Dahlonega a great place for trout fishing.
-All of the streams described below are easily accessible from Dahlonega, Ga. and contain stocked rainbow and native rainbow and brown trout except where noted.
-However, the trophy trout population in the streams has been sharply reduced in recent years by the encroachment by otter.
+Dahlonega is located in the foothills of the Blue Ridge Mountains and one-third of the county is in the Chattahoochee National Forest making Dahlonega a great place for trout fishing.
+Many of the streams are easily accessible from Dahlonega, Ga. and contain stocked rainbow and native rainbow and brown trout.

-Fishing above Jay Bridge and the Etowah tributaries upstream from the Castleberry bridge to Jay Bridge is limited to the fishing season.
+- Fishing above Jay Bridge and the Etowah tributaries upstream from the Castleberry bridge to Jay Bridge is fantastic.
 The best fishing is probably in the Wildlife Management Area (WMA).

-Montgomery Creek is in the Blue Ridge WMA.
-Open only during fishing season.
+- Montgomery Creek is in the Blue Ridge WMA.

 Canoeing, Kayaking and Tubing